-Speed and flawless work can be seen in the emblem.
-As the Tatra logo shows, thoughtful design makes the aerodynamics of the machines perfect.
-Driving a Tatra is a thrill, and at the same time, it is as safe as possible.
+Speed and flawless work are evident in the emblem.
+As the Tatra logo shows, thoughtful design makes the machines’ aerodynamics perfect.
+Driving a Tatra is a thrill and, at the same time, as safe as possible.

 Meaning and History

 Another rebranding took place in 1936.
 The automaker was bought and renamed Ringhoffer-Tatra.
 At that time, the badge on the cars changed: it acquired a red ring-frame with the word “RINGHOFFER” divided into letters.
-After 1938, the German invaders took over the company, and for several years it provided the enemy army with military vehicles.
+After 1938, the German invaders took over the company, and for several years, it provided the enemy army with military vehicles.
 The cars were so bad that many German officers died while driving, losing control.
-The machines were jokingly called the secret weapons of the Czech Republic.
+The machines were jokingly called the Czech Republic’s secret weapons.

-In 1945 the plant was nationalized.
+In 1945, the plant was nationalized.
 This did not stop the designers from continuing to experiment with the emblems.
-For example, in 1947, the Tatraplan model appeared, adorned with a round red badge that contained a white TATRA lettering with shortened T tops.
+For example, in 1947, the Tatraplan model appeared, adorned with a round red badge bearing white TATRA lettering with shortened T tops.
 But the Tatra T2-603 (until 1975) had a symbol inside a black rhombus with wings and was supplemented with the phrase “MADE IN CZECHOSLOVAKIA.”
 These machines were intended only for the leaders of the Communist Party.

 1897 – 1920

-The emblem has a diamond shape with rounded corners.
-In the center is an elongated “T.” She stands upright, in contrast to the “TA” and “RA,” which tilt to the right and left of her.
+The emblem is diamond-shaped with rounded corners.
+In the center is an elongated “T.” She stands upright, in contrast to the “TA” and “RA,” which tilt to her right and left.
 The font is uneven and sharp-angled.
-The base is lined with thin horizontal black and white stripes.
+The base is lined with thin horizontal black-and-white stripes.

 1920 – 1936

-The radiator badge is covered with red enamel and looks like a droplet directed with a narrow side down.
-In the upper part, there is a circle with the word “TATRA.”
-The letters fill the space allotted for them.
+The radiator badge is covered in red enamel and resembles a droplet, with the narrow side down.
+In the upper part, there is a circle labeled “TATRA.”
+The letters fill the allotted space.
 The horizontal strokes of both “T” s are curved in a circle.

 1936 – 1950

 The red circle with the traditional “TATRA” lettering has been added with a wing.
-The new element is attached to the logo on the upper left side and contains four “feathers” of different lengths.
+The new element is attached to the logo on the upper-left side and features four “feathers” of varying lengths.
 The brand name is placed in a red ring.

 1950 – 1989

 The word “TATRA” turned black and lost its circle.
 The letters are connected at the bottom by thin horizontal lines.
-The font is stylized, bold, with a very contrasting thickness of strokes.
-The “R” has no in-letter gap, and both “A” has no crossbars.
+The font is stylized and bold, with a very contrasting stroke thickness.
+The “R” has no in-letter gap, and both “A” have no crossbars.

 1989 – 1999

 The classic design has returned: a red circle with white lettering in the same white ring.
-The word no longer takes up all the free space, so there is a lot of space around the edges.
+The word no longer fills all the available space, leaving a lot of space around the edges.
 But above and below, the letters are curved in a circle.
 The horizontal “T” lines have been shortened.

 1999 – today